ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 # Snapshotting, cloning, and restoring a volume
 {: #volume-snapshot-clone}

-The {{site.data.keyword.powerSysShort}} service provides storage-based snapshot, restore, and clone capabilities.
-These interfaces are available as cloud APIs (REST).
-It is important to note that these operations are initiated on the storage controller and calls return to the user before the are fully completed.
-For example, an administrator can initiate a clone operation and start utilizing the target disks before the copy procedure (from the source to target disks) is complete.
-Certain changes or operations are not possible until the clone operation is complete (resizing of the source or target disks is not allowed).
-To learn more about snapshotting, cloning, and restoring volumes inside the {{site.data.keyword.powerSys_notm}} environment, review the information in this topic.
+The {{site.data.keyword.powerSysShort}} service provides the capability to capture full, point-in-time copies of entire logical volumes or data sets.
+Using IBM's *FlashCopy* feature, the {{site.data.keyword.powerSys_notm}} API lets you create delta snapshots, volume clones, and restore your disk if needed.

-The snapshot, clone, and restore capabilities are currently available only in *DAL13*.
+The {{site.data.keyword.powerSys_notm}} snapshot, clone, and restore capabilities are currently available only in *DAL13*.
 {: preview}

 ![Snapshot and clone API use cases](./images/snapshot-clone-use-cases.png "Snapshot and clone API use cases"){: caption="Figure 1.
 Snapshot and clone API use cases" caption-side="bottom"}